stream-processing, windowing, kafka-streams, apache-flink, real-time-analytics

 • State stores: Persistent state backends enable recovery after failures

-• Changelog topics: Kafka Streams backs session window state with changelog topics for fault tolerance
+• Changelog topics: Kafka Streams backs session window state with changelog topics (internal Kafka topics that durably persist all state changes) for fault tolerance

 Session windows also interact with other streaming concepts like exactly-once semantics, compaction, and retention policies.
 For instance, session window results often feed into compacted topics where only the latest session state matters.